- 1 # Get Approval Of Your Planning Permission Application:

 10. Refusal And Appeal:

 Don’t get disappointed, if your Planning application gets refused by the council.
-Don’t lose your hope in the hired architectural firm or the architect, keep trying.
+Don’t lose your hope in the hired architectural firm or the architects, keep trying.
 If your application becomes refused, discuss it with your planning officer.

 He will definitely do something to reach a compromise.
 And permit you to submit a revised application without incurring any additional charges.
 If you are still disqualified, the next step is an appeal, which must be filed within six months of your rejection.
 For further advice please read our How to Deal with Planning Application Refusal.